ituglib/gmake/MANUAL.md

 ### Special Variables

-GUARDIAN MAP DEFINE values, if they are in the GMaken process context, can be referenced using the form:
+GUARDIAN MAP DEFINE values, if they are in the GMake process context, can be referenced using the form:

     $=DEFINE